 Changing Brand Names

-Changing brand names is rare occurrence.
-If your goal to grow your market share.
-And, if your category is relatively mature, then re-evaluating your brand is as important as your advertising messages.
+Changing brand names is rare occurrence if your goal to grow your market share.
+If your category is relatively mature, then re-evaluating your brand is as important as your advertising messages.

 Eighty percent of our clients change their brand but never change the name of their product, service or company.
 The only other thing that changes is their bottom line.